philthompson10/pyqtdeploy/doc/sysroot.rst

 The following component plugins are included as standard with :program:`pyqtdeploy`.

+**libffi**
+    This provides a static version of the libffi library for Windows.
+On macOS and Linux it provides access to the OS supplied library.
+It is currently not supported on other target architectures.
+It is required by the Python :mod:`ctypes` module.

 **OpenSSL**
     This provides the OpenSSL libraries for v1.1.0 and later on Android (as a shared library), Linux (using the OS supplied library), macOS (as a static